whisthq/whist/protocol/README.md

 brew install cmake cppcheck
 ```

+If you can't/don't want to use brew, you can manually download from [here](https://cmake.org/download/).
 ##### Windows

 First you will have to install [gitbash](https://git-scm.com/downloads).
 You can install Cmake with the latest binaries [here](https://cmake.org/download/), and cppcheck with Chocolatey by running `choco install cppcheck --force`.
 This will ensure you can properly debug the protocol.